• About

 24 Sunday Dec 2017

-Posted by Brandon Ray Kirk in Green Shoal
+Posted Green Shoal

 Appalachia, genealogy, Green Shoal, Green Shoal Creek, history, Jerry Lambert, Julia Lambert, Lincoln County, Minnie Lambert, notary public, W.C.
 Holstein, Wade Lambert, West Virginia